 In terms of productivity, the remote workers blew the in-office workers out of the water.
-Not only did they get more done on an average workday, but they also took less time off, shorter breaks, and were less likely to quit.
+Not only did they get more done on an average workday, but they also took less time off, had shorter breaks, and were less likely to quit.
 The company also saved thousands of dollars on office space rentals.

 This study is the largest, most comprehensive look at work-from-home productivity so far.
-However, smaller studies and reports echo the same findings.
+However, many smaller studies and reports echo the same findings.

 For example, as early as 2006, Best Buy saw worker productivity rise by 35 percent when they offered a “flex” schedule that permitted some work-from-home time.
-And a 2018 study of over 1,000 workers found that remote workers were more invested in their jobs than their peers in the office.
+And a 2018 study of over 1,000 workers found that remote workers were more invested in their jobs than their peers in the office were.